bussilab/crescale-gromacs/docs/user-guide/mdp-options.rst

       ensemble, but it is the most efficient way to scale a box at the beginning of a run.

+   .. mdp-value:: Crescale

+      Exponential relaxation pressure coupling with time constant :mdp:`tau-p`, including a stochastic term to enforce correct fluctuations.
+      The box is scaled every :mdp:`nstpcouple` steps.
+Can be used for both equilibration and production.

    .. mdp-value:: Parrinello-Rahman

       Extended-ensemble pressure coupling where the box vectors are